pskgokul/project-help/readme.md

 * Appropriate paper and book references at the bottom of the document.
 Use APA style (see below).

-## References

-1. References
-2. Can
-3. Go
-4. Here
-5. Bryngelson, S. H., & Freund, J. B. (2018).
-Global stability of flowing red blood cell trains.
-Physical Review Fluids, 3(7). https://doi.org/10.1103/physrevfluids.3.073101

-# What should your document not contain
+## What should your document not contain

 * Videos (GIF is acceptable if you can get it to work, though)
 * Grammar or spelling errors